Prostate cancer patient stories

 Helping more people survive cancer is the aim of everything we do.
 Read stories from men who have been affected by prostate cancer, and how research has made a difference to them.

 Taking part in clinical trials

 Alan from Cardiff was diagnosed with prostate cancer in 2005 and has now taken part in three clinical trials.
 He’s been treated with surgery, chemotherapy, radiotherapy and hormone therapy.
 In May 2014 he enrolled on a phase I trial of a combination of drugs developed by Cancer Research UK scientists: abiraterone and olaparib.
-More than 11 years after his initial diagnosis, he’s still walking the dogs and playing golf three times a week, “weather permitting."
+14 years after his initial diagnosis, he’s still walking his dogs and playing golf three times a week ‘weather permitting’.